ncbi/SpaceProfiler/README.md

 #### To Run SpaceProfiler
 SpaceProfiler takes a phenotype quantity vector and a bulk gene expression matrix as bulk data matched across patients, and SRT gene expression matrix and spot locations matched ascross spots
 ```
-SpaceProfiler(PhenotypeVector, BulkExpression, DataSRT, MetaData)  # Predict the phenotype quantity on spots of tissue slice
+ [EigenGene, EigenPatient, Result]= SpaceProfiler(PhenotypeVector, BulkExpression, DataSRT, MetaData)  # Predict the phenotype quantity on spots of tissue slice
 ```
 #### Output of SpaceProfiler
-As result, returns the Eigen-Gene vector, Eigen-Patient vector, Cosine similarity vector (Predicted phenotype quantity for spots) and plot for the predicted phenotype quantity on the spot locations
+As result, returns the Eigen-Gene vector, Eigen-Patient vector, Cosine similarity vector (Predicted phenotype quantity on spots) and Scatter plot for the predicted phenotype quantity on the spot locations
 ```
 EigenGene.to_csv('Eigen-Gene.csv')                  # Save the Eigen-Gene vector as a cvs file
 EigenPatient.to_csv('Eigen-Patient.csv')            # Save the Eigen-Patient vector as a cvs file